 See the Big Buddha

 The massive Buddha that sits on the peak of a hill is both stunning and exciting.
-It’s well worth to go and take a look.
+It’s well worth going and take a look.
 Get pleasure from the views and join it with a trip to Wat Chalong, an impressive Thai temple is twenty or so minutes away before coming back to Patong.

 Unwind in Patong Beach